hendkai/paperless_sort_low_quality_ollama/README.md

 - ⚙️ **Configurable Settings**: User-configurable server URLs for both Paperless and Ollama, allowing for seamless integration with your environment.
 - 🚫 **Ignore Tagged Documents**: Option to skip documents that have already been tagged, enhancing processing efficiency.
 - ⚡ **Efficient Processing**: Detailed logging ensures efficient processing and easy troubleshooting.
+- 🖥️ **Interactive CLI**: Implemented an interactive command-line interface (CLI) with options and menus for better user interaction.
+- 📊 **Detailed Logging and Reporting**: Detailed logging of actions and events during script execution and a summary report generated at the end of the script.

 ## 🛠️ Requirements